 The breakdown product of the pesticide DDT, known as DDE, and PCBs are other environmental chemicals that are linked to early sexual development in girls.
 These chemicals are known to interfere with or mimic sex hormones.

-Other chemicals which fall in this dangerous category are Perfluorooctanoic acid (PFOA), included in non-stick cookware, and fluoride, found in most water supplies in America.
+Other chemicals that fall in this dangerous category are Perfluorooctanoic acid (PFOA), included in non-stick cookware, and fluoride, found in most water supplies in America.
 Animal researchers discovered that exposure to fluoride causes reduced levels of circulating melatonin, which in turn leads to earlier puberty in the tested female animals.

 These Substances Also Raise the Risk of Heart Disease and Cancer